-In the Department of Sociology and CMJS, the undergraduate CMJS committee has the responsibility for reviewing and evaluating our assessment procedures, and for offering suggestions to the faculty.
+In the Department of Sociology and Criminology, the undergraduate criminology committee has the responsibility for reviewing and evaluating our assessment procedures, and for offering suggestions to the faculty.
 The undergraduate committee is also responsible for developing, administering, and reviewing the alumni survey, and for informing the faculty of the results of that survey.